Last Updated on June 18, 2025 by Alexx

 Day 15-16: Prague

-Prague Christmas market dates for 2024: 2 December – 6 January (official website here)
+Prague Christmas market dates for 2025: TBC but last year was 2 December – 6 January (official website here)

 How to get from Vienna to Prague